Col du Pré

 To check the opening and practicability of the Col de Méraillet and the Cormet de Roselend, consult savoie-route.fr (check "État des cols" under "Données cartographiques").

-To check weather conditions at the summit of the Col du Pré consultez meteoblue
+To check weather conditions at the top of the Col du Pré consult meteoblue

-To find out what time of year to set off on Route des Grandes Alpes ®
+To find out when to go on Route des Grandes Alpes ®

-Find all our information about equipment, accessories and outfits: here's our equipment section
+Find all our information about equipment, accessories, outfits: here's our equipment section

 For EAB cyclists, it's here